Applicants must read and acknowledge their understanding of the information and instructions.

 You are responsible to read and understand the Rules Regulating Admission to the Bar in Missouri.

-MBLE web site to review the announcements and information posted there.
+the MBLE web site to review the announcements and information posted there.
 MBLE corresponds with applicants primarily via e-mail.
-You are required to
+You are required

 whether sent electronically or by postal service.
 It is your responsibility to ensure that e-mails from MBLE are not filtered as spam and to add

 @courts.mo.gov and @mble.org to your e-mail address book.

 There is no filing deadline for submitting an application for limited admission as in-house counsel.
 The fee is $1,240.
 Filing fees are not refundable

 even if you withdraw your application or do not meet the requirements for limited admission.

 For your application to be properly filed, you must submit the electronic application, prescribed filing fee and authorization and release form.
 If you fail to complete the Filing Process within six months of submission of the electronic application, you will be required to submit an entirely new application as if applying for the first time.

 1. Application - Complete and submit the electronic portion of your application.
 Do not submit the electronic application in paper form.

 2. Filling Fee - Pay the prescribed filing fee, either by credit card, debit card, or send a money order, cashier's check, corporate